 |Do you have cash hiding in your house?
 Check out these 25 things you have stored away that could be worth a fortune

 Promotional packaging adds to DVD valuePromotional packaging adds value to many DVD sets, including the following that recently sold on eBay:

 - Die Hard Nakatomi Plaza Set: $260

 - Harry Potter Wizard’s Collection: $699

-- Rare, out-of-print editions (an OOP director’s cut of The Last Chase recently sold for $99)
+- Rare, out-of-print editions (an OOP version of Hysterical recently sold for $50)

 - Ultra-rare DVDs.
 For example, 20 DVD copies of Matthew Barney’s art film series The Cremaster Cycle were created and sold for $100,000 each.
 In 2007, a copy of Cremaster 2 sold at a Sotheby’s auction for $571,000.
 It included a custom vitrine and handmade leather and sterling silver DVD case.
 Since DVDs like this were never intended for mass consumption, they are not the focal point of this article.